 Statistical averaging is the enhancement of system stability that occurs when system components fluctuate independently of one another through time, thereby reducing variability of the system in aggregate (Doak et al., 1998; Link, 2018).
 In the mathematical partitioning of ϕ, Zhao et al. (2022) showed that statistical averaging depends on the quantity and evenness of species variances.
 For example, the contribution of statistical averaging to ϕ will be low in a community characterized by few species whose population dynamics are independent and with highly unequal variances.
 This unevenness in variances is a common feature of communities, which are almost universally skewed in abundances among species (Avolio et al., 2019; Pedersen et al., 2019) and where population variances tend to increase non-linearly with their means (Anderson et al., 2013; Mikkelson et al., 2011).
 In contrast, compensation effects also contribute to ϕ, but increase when species’ dynamics in a community are negatively correlated.
 In other words, different species may rise to (and fall from) dominance through time in response to, for example, changing conditions in the environment or availability of resources, such that any given ecosystem property is steadily provided by a rotating cast of characters.
 Compensation effects can occur in ecosystems due to species interactions (Del Río et al., 2017) or due to the differential responses of species to their environments (Brown et al., 2016).

 While asynchrony among species dynamics within a community—or among harvest dynamics within a harvest portfolio—will stabilize the aggregate properties of these systems, how asynchrony within a community relates to asynchrony in the harvests derived from that community depends on both ecological and social factors (Moore et al., 2021; Oken et al., 2021).
 Asynchrony in stock population dynamics can enhance the stability of the fishery portfolios derived from those stocks, as fishing effort can switch among individual stocks as they become more or less productive from year to year (Hilborn et al., 2003; Moore et al., 2021; Nesbitt & Moore, 2016; Oken et al., 2021; Schindler et al., 2010).
 Similarly, seasonal (within-year) compensatory dynamics among stocks extend fishing seasons as harvestable biomass remains accessible to fishers for longer (Nesbitt & Moore, 2016; Schindler et al., 2010).
 However, the stability imparted to the fishery portfolio by stock population asynchrony is mediated by fisher behaviors in response to regulatory and economic factors.
-For example, if the harvest of a particular stock is limited due to management regulations, if many fishers are unable to attain licenses to target a particular stock, or if diversifying across stocks is cost prohibitive or not profitable (Kasperski & Holland, 2013; Sethi et al., 2014), stability may arise not from inherent asynchrony in the population dynamics of targeted stocks, but rather from societal changes in how fishing effort is distributed across stocks.
-We note that these processes are not mutually exclusive, and in fact may operate in tandem to further bolster fisheries stability.
+For example, if the harvest of a particular stock is limited due to management regulations (e.g., an inability to attain licenses to target a particular stock or seasonal closures), if fishers are specialized in the harvest of a particular stock, or if diversifying across stocks is cost prohibitive or not profitable (Kasperski & Holland, 2013; Sethi et al., 2014), stability may arise not from inherent asynchrony in the population dynamics of targeted stocks, but rather from societal changes in how fishing effort is distributed across stocks.
+We note that these processes are not mutually exclusive, and in fact may operate in tandem to further impact fisheries stability.

 In this study, we tested the hypothesis that within-year asynchrony in commercial fishing harvest portfolios is driven by within-year asynchrony among the species comprising the harvest portfolio.
 To accomplish this, we partitioned asynchrony into compensatory and statistical averaging effects among species and then among harvests.
 We predicted that seasonal compensation in population dynamics would be positively associated with the seasonal compensation of harvests.
 We then extended this analysis to test the hypothesis that within-year harvest asynchrony increased within-year fishery economic stability and the overall value of the harvest portfolio.